The OSCE section of the primary FRCA is one of the most stressful but also one of the easiest to control as a candidate.

 Now you know this you, can begin to put together a scheme to practice those stations.
 It will be practice that you need.
 By this stage the time for learning new material has passed.
 You need to be able to share the knowledge you have and maximise the impact of that knowledge to score the most points that are available on each particular station.

-There is a full day of FRCA OSCE practice.
+This is a full day of FRCA OSCE practice.
 We will give you the opportunity to take two full OSCE practice exams.
 One circuit consists of 16 timed stations just as they appear in the exam itself.
-Each practice is then followed by individual feedback from our experienced facilitators as you revisit each station in turn again.
+This is then followed by individual feedback from our experienced facilitators as you revisit each station in turn again.

 You tell us that one of the most stressful components of this exam is managing the face to face consultations.
 So we have group teaching targeting this area.
 We also video one of these stations and make your performance available to for you see and keep.
 In partnership with the feedback you receive from your performance at this station, you will be able to hone you skills in dealing with these stations both during the course and by allowing reflection of your performance in the days after.

 The clinical material in each station has changed, but the number and timings have stayed the same.
 Again the exam round is followed by individual, personalised feedback.

 Two exam rounds, two feedback rounds and targeted video assisted teaching.

 To maximise the impact of the learning, you are offered a link to a video of one of your face to face stations in each round.
 You can use these to reflect on your performance in these very important stations.